 Admission to the program is on a competitive basis through an application process.
-Admission to the athletic training major is a two-step process.
 All applicants are initially admitted to the pre-athletic training phase of the program.
 During the pre-athletic training phase, students must complete the requirements listed below to be considered for admission to the professional phase of the program.

 Admission to the Professional Phase

-- Completion of a minimum of 24 semester credit hours
+- Completion of a minimum of 27 credit hours

 - Completion of HSC 234 with a minimum grade of "C"